zhpn1024/ribotish/README.rst

 --chrmap CHRMAP
 ```````````````

-Input chromosome id mapping table file if annotation chr ids are not same as chr ids in bam/fasta files.
+Input chromosome id mapping table file if annotation chr ids are not the same as chr ids in bam/fasta files.
 Format:

 ========= =========
 chr_name1 chr_name2
 ========= =========

 Two columns, tab seperated, no specific order requirement.
+Mappings such as 'chr1' to '1' can be automatically processed without using this option.

 -f FIGPDFPATH
 `````````````